0just0/comma-placement/README.md

 ```--model``` param defines the model version that will be used at validation step(Set by default to the best one I managed to get).

 As a baseline I am using https://huggingface.co/oliverguhr/fullstop-punctuation-multilang-large as a most popular one from HF.
-It is trained on a different data so performance on Wikitext is worth then provided in Model Card even though Wikitext is a pretty general text dataset without too complicated cases for commas.
+It is trained on a different data, so performance on Wikitext is worth then provided in Model Card, even though Wikitext is a pretty general text dataset without too complicated cases for commas.

 | Model    | precision | recall | F1   |
 |----------|-----------|--------|------|